amarkale7219/delta-demo/README.md

 # delta-demo
-This is a Demo for Get &amp; GitHub class
+This is a Demo for Get &amp; GitHub class.